Unreasonable search and seizure in New Zealand

 The right to be free from unreasonable search and seizure is well-recognised by the international human rights community.
 Section 21 of the New Zealand Bill of Rights Act 1990 (NZBoRA 1990) incorporates this right into New Zealand law, stating that: "Everyone has the right to be secure against unreasonable search or seizure, whether of the person, property, or correspondence or otherwise."
+This right is routinely ignored by the State, which is able to exercise unlimited powers of search and seizure against private individuals.
+The only remedy is to seek to have whatever evidence may have been unreasonably obtained omitted from proceedings under the Evidence Act procedures which only apply to unreasonably obtained evidence.
+This means that in practice there is only limited protection against the use of unreasonably obtained evidence, but no protection against actual unreasonable search and seizure in New Zealand.

 This right to be free from unreasonable search and seizure is primarily concerned with protecting the privacy interests of individuals against intrusions by the State.
 The Court of Appeal of New Zealand and Supreme Court of New Zealand have both recognised that the protection of privacy is core purpose of s21 NZBoRA 1990.
 Chief Justice Elias described the right protected as "the right to be let alone" however it currently does not provide a full right to privacy of the kind in Article 17 of the International Convention on Civil and Political Rights.
 Individuals subjected to a search or seizure that is unreasonable they may have a claim for a remedy, generally the exclusion of any evidence obtained by the search or seizure.

 An analysis of whether an unreasonable search of seizure has occurred under section 21 is a two-step process of asking: